Is it Intuition? Or Fear?

 Fear can help keep us safe in dangerous situations by activating adrenaline and cortisol, yet fear also removes us from our true selves; fear forces us to do what we think we should, or how others want us to behave.
 Sure, a small dose can keep us more polite and civilized, yet also keep our authentic light from shining.

 On some level, my surgical decisions emanated from an intuitive place, which I wrote about here.

 In the end, the surgeries weren’t about trying to prevent cancer.
 They served to activate my will to live, to live more fully, healthy and lively.
 Since that time engulfed in fear, my intuition has evolved into my personal beacon, guiding me to take risks and live more authentically, such as offering Bloom with Bliss courses on outlying topics such as Intuition.

 Of course, there have been bumps on this new path, but I now know when fear tries to take hold of the wheel.
 It’s an opportunity to shift gears and tune back into my intuition to fuel my own journey.
 I am hoping the same for you.

 Intuition is a very powerful thing, more powerful than intellect, in my opinion.

 Did you make BRCA-related or surgical decisions out of fear or intuition?
-What did you learn about yourself, as a result?
+What did you learn about yourself, in the process?